a00908270/masterthesis/thesis.md

 ## Google Cloud Instance

-This section describes how to deploy the execution stack into a Kubernetes cluster in the Google Kubernetes Engine.
+This section describes how to deploy ConbexNN into a Kubernetes cluster in the Google Kubernetes Engine.

 ##### Prerequisites